WHEN ARE THE AUCTIONS HELD?

 Your absentee bid cannot be seen by other buyers, just the amount the lot is currently at.
 The bidding will start at the minimum bid amount for each lot and only increases when other bids are lodged for the same lot.

 Please note the absentee bidding system is LIVE, which means all bids are locked in once placed and cannot be deleted or reduced.

 Our packing department can arrange packing & postage of smaller, non breakable, purchased items to be sent Australia wide, using Australia Post delivery.
 We can also pack your items for your preferred chosen courier.

 For international buyers & for breakable items, we advise you use Pack and Send

 For all packing and postage needs, please contact Louise for a quote (click to email) before paying your invoice as fees will be applied.

-Please note, paintings, prints & pictures WILL NOT be sent via Australia Post.
+Please note – Artwork inc: paintings, prints, pictures & textiles, plus alcohol WILL NOT be sent via Australia Post.

 We charge $23+gst per half hour for packing, plus Australia Post charges.